Los Angeles Times editor to step down this month

 In a note to the staff, Stanton stressed the accomplishments during his tenure, including strong growth in online traffic that has given the paper an audience of "more than 17 million readers a month around the world."
 He also pointed to innovations in video and interactive databases.

-Stanton's predecessor as editor, James O'Shea, wrote in his memoir "The Deal From Hell" that he was let go after he objected to a plan to make cutbacks, if those funds were not reinvested back into the paper's journalism.

-Maharaj will become the 15th editor of the Los Angeles Times.
+Maharaj will become the 15th editor of the Los Angeles Times, the newspaper said.
 He joined the paper as an intern in 1989 and has served in numerous capacities, including business editor and East Africa correspondent.

 Daily print and digital circulation is down to 572,998, according to the Audit Bureau of Circulations.